LaVine scores 40 as Bulls beat Thunder 123-102

 TIP-INS

 Thunder: Rookie Theo Maledon, also 19, returned after sitting out Sunday with a right ankle injury.
 Lu Dort (toe) and Al Horford (rest) were unavailable.
-Horford was rested for consecutive games for this first time this season. … Brown and Ty Jerome were back in the starting lineup after making their first career NBA starts on Sunday against Memphis. … Coach Mark Daigneault said the Thunder would take its time to “onboard” G/F Svi Mykhailiuk, who was acquired in a trade on Saturday.
+Horford was rested for consecutive games for this first time this season. … Brown and Ty Jerome were back in the starting lineup after making their first career NBA starts on Sunday against Memphis. … Daigneault said the Thunder would take its time to “onboard” G/F Svi Mykhailiuk, who was acquired in a trade on Saturday.

 Bulls: Donovan said Garrett Temple (left ankle sprain) is out of his walking boot and making progress, but he had no timetable for the forward’s return. … In their previous meeting with the Thunder this season, in Oklahoma City on Jan 15, the Bulls blew a 22-point lead and lost 127-125 in OT.